Positron emission tomography: Cost

-As of August 2008, Cancer Care Ontario reports that the current average incremental cost to perform a PET scan in the province is Can$1,000–1,200 per scan.
+As of August 2008, Cancer Care Ontario reports that the current average incremental cost to perform a PET scan in the province is CA$1,000–1,200 per scan.
 This includes the cost of the radiopharmaceutical and a stipend for the physician reading the scan.

-In the United States, a PET scan is estimated to be ~$5,000, and most insurance companies don't pay for routine PET scans after cancer treatment due to the fact that these scans are often unnecessary and present potentially more risks than benefits.
+In the United States, the cost of a PET scan can vary by the type of scan performed, the geographic location, and whether it is done in inpatient or outpatient setting.
+2025 market research from CareCredit gives a national average ranging from US$1,711 to $12,848.

 In England, the National Health Service reference cost (2015–2016) for an adult outpatient PET scan is £798.

 In Australia, as of July 2018, the Medicare Benefits Schedule Fee for whole body FDG PET ranges from A$953 to A$999, depending on the indication for the scan.

 Quality control

 The overall performance of PET systems can be evaluated by quality control tools such as the Jaszczak phantom.